stjohnj0331/CS492Project/README.md

 # CS492Project

-## school project for a compyter security class
+## school project for a computer security class

 I attempted to create a secure encrypted chat application utilizing some external libraries to avoid writing my own encryption algorithms
  It is end to end encrypted